Artist's impression of proposed turbines at Woodmancott

 Quite apart from environmental and visual objections, any carbon savings would be very limited because alternative power would still be needed when the wind is insufficient.
 (Wind turbines in the south of England usually produce less than one quarter of their stated capacity due to intermittence of wind supply).

 Keep Hampshire Green is an organisation quite separate from CPRE Hampshire which has been formed with the objective of opposing these Wind Turbine proposals.
-It is geared to keep all members informed, to advise when to make Objections, to whom to object and the form those Objections should take.
+For a detailed discussion of the arguments and to keep up to date with any developments, please visit their website - www.keephampshiregreen.org.

-Currently CPRE Hampshire are opposing a proposal for a medium-sized windfarm (6 turbines, each 130m high) in an unspoilt part of Hampshire at Woodmancott Down.
-An application (no 13/00844) was submitted to Basingstoke & Deane Council in June 2013 and is still (Feb 2014) 'under consideration' and open to objections until about March 2014.
+From the outset CPRE Hampshire opposed this proposal for a medium-sized windfarm (6 turbines, each 130m high) in an unspoilt part of Hampshire at Woodmancott Down.
+An application was first submitted to Basingstoke & Deane Council in June 2013.
 CPRE North Hampshire chairman, Peter Bedford, has written an article It's An Ill Wind (PDF) outlining the issues and CPRE Hampshire's opposition to this scheme.
 He urged those who value our countryside to sign the petition of the local campaign group.
-The website given in the original article has now been superceeded by SOS Hampshire Downs (external link), which provides up to date information and tells you how to object to this proposal.
+The website given in the original article has now been superceeded by SOS Hampshire Downs (external link), which provides up to date information on this proposal.

 The issues around wind turbines or indeed an expansion in the number of high voltage electricity pylons that is proposed to cross the country, are as follows: